MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-cache-and-help.md

 ---
 title: bitsadmin cache and help
-description: Windows Commands topic for bitsadmin cache and help, which displays the command-line usage for the **Cache** switches. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Windows Commands topic for **bitsadmin cache and help**, which displays the command-line usage for the **Cache** switches. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article